 Brazil - World Nuclear Performance Report

 Brazil has two operating reactors with a combined capacity of 1884 MWe at Angra, 200 km west of Rio de Janeiro.
-A third unit is being constructed at the same site.
+Construction on a third unit was halted in April 2023.

 Electricity generation by age of reactor